Rikys/aiosatisfactory/README.md

 ```

 ## Https API [(docs)](https://satisfactory.wiki.gg/wiki/Dedicated_servers/HTTPS_API)
-This API requires the *session* parameter to be set in the *SatisfactoryServer* constructor to be used \
+This API requires the *session* parameter to be set in the *SatisfactoryServer* constructor \
 It does raise an *ErrorResponse* exeption if the function you try to execute fails

 ### Usage: